weemo/Android-SDK/Helper/README.md

 This project was made with Eclipse, to be sure of the compatibility of the SDK Helper we highly recommand to use this IDE.

+Follow these 5 Step to test Weemo Technologies into a sample application.

 ### Step 1 - Check Android Developement Tools